-Then the heavens opened, every street was lined with people dancing in the proverbial rain, throwing buckets, firing hosepipes at buses, cars, bikes and tuk tuks, only the passing parades of Monks were spared!
-By this point we were left relatively dry given the protection of the bus…but taking the open top truck on the rollercoaster ride up the winding track through little villages and pit stops left us without a single dry inch on our bodies!
+Then the heavens opened, and every street was lined with people dancing in the proverbial rain, throwing buckets, and firing hosepipes at buses, cars, bikes and tuk-tuks, only the passing parades of Monks were spared!
+By this point we were left relatively dry given the protection of the bus…but taking the open-top truck on the rollercoaster ride up the winding track through little villages and pit stops left us without a single dry inch on our bodies!
 To say it was fun would be an understatement, after throwing everything damageable in a dry sac we embraced the chaotic celebrations and the fact we were targeted disproportionately for being foreign!!

 Arriving back in Bago after seeing the Myanmar Golden Rock pagoda we had finally dried off after being splashed and sprayed so many times.
 But here came the first insight to what would be a wet few days in the Yangon to come!
 As soon as we exited the station to walk the 3km back to the guest house the screams of joy and pumping music began.

 We tried to duck and dive but to no avail, the first was a small child who snuck up behind up to pour freezing water down our back, the next was a group with a huge bucket before being well and truly doused by a station of 5 high powered hose pipes and some passing open trucks full of teenagers with buckets of water…we were dripping, but loving it and the locals were even happier seeing someone from another country share in their celebrations!
 (Read more about the absolutely crazy times we had during “Thingyan” in Yangon soon!)

 A moving and beautiful experience that brought us closer to the amazing culture of Myanmar